SPX-VIX Risk Computations Via Perturbed Optimal Transport: Experiments: SPX-VIX Risk Generation And Hedging Backtest

 While the recalibration method provides the benchmark sensitivities, it requires solving the full SPX--VIX optimal transport calibration problem after each perturbation.
 This involves repeated Sinkhorn iterations together with enforcement of the martingale and variance-consistency constraints, making the computation relatively expensive.

 Table \ref{tab:perf} compares the runtime required to compute sensitivities under the three approaches.
-The results show that the LR method and the DR method both achieve a substantial computational speedup while maintaining accuracy comparable to the recalibration benchmark.
+The results show that the LR method and the DR method both achieve orders-of-magnitude speedups (${\sim}60\times$ and ${\sim}20\times$ respectively; see Table~\ref{tab:perf}) while maintaining accuracy comparable to the recalibration benchmark.

 This efficiency gain is the key practical advantage of the perturbation framework: risk sensitivities can be generated quickly without re-running the full martingale optimal transport calibration.